MatyIRG/Marlin-bugfix-2.1.x---skr-e3-v3-Gerza/README.md

 It is build for https://www.thingiverse.com/thing:3856703 Direct Drive - BMG + E3D V6 + BLTOUCH + SKR MINI E3 V3

-For this build are used these parametrs:
 #define NOZZLE_TO_PROBE_OFFSET { 32, -2, 0 } // tell how far is bltouch from the nozzle

 ## Features

-# BLtouch
+# BL touch
 For correct functioning you should plug 3D touch/BL touch as this diagram.
 It can work with connecting everything in Z-Probe pins, but I haven't test it yet.
 It works for now.
 <p align="center"> <img src="bl_touch.png"> </p>

-Bl touch work as servo, so for a lot of people it doesn't work becouse they don't have this information.

 # configuration.h changes
 There are some speed changes that i won't write here
 #define USE_PROBE_FOR_Z_HOMING

 #define BLTOUCH

 #define Z_PROBE_SERVO_NR 0

 #define NOZZLE_TO_PROBE_OFFSET { 32, -2, 0 } //

 #define PROBING_MARGIN 25 // the bigger number the further away from the edges

 #define Y_MIN_POS -5

+Bl touch work as servo, so for a lot of people it doesn't work becouse they don't have this information.

+#define NUM_SERVOS 1 //

+#define SERVO_DELAY { 300 }

 #define AUTO_BED_LEVELING_BILINEAR
 #define RESTORE_LEVELING_AFTER_G28